yanisoln/terminator/README.md

 The [benchmark test](./terminator/src/tests/e2e_tests.rs) illustrates how fast Terminator can query the UI.
 It finds all edit elements in about **80&nbsp;ms**, showcasing a big speed advantage over vision-based tools.

-This [form-filling app](https://www.mediar.ai/) can read & fills forms as soon as you see them in <1s end-to-end using Gemini.
+This [form-filling app](https://www.mediar.ai/) can read & fill 1000 inputs forms as soon as you see them in <1s end-to-end using Gemini.

 ## Demos